osobiehl/riscv-embassy-mess-work/readme.md

 ## Testing

 A test "suite" for embassy's time driver is also included in this project, it makes SYSTIMER interrupts can be properly scheduled and triggered concurrently.
-Refer to the flashing section to run the tests
+Refer to the flashing section to run the tests.
+There is also testing for the `WFI` instruction's functionality inside of a critical section, as well as a simple test to see if software interrupts can be triggered on the ESP32-C3

 ## Implementation
 This implementation currently only contains embassy's time_driver.
 No other parts of the HAL are implemented :)